-8.16 The Council has also sought to provide support to affected businesses and to understand their business needs.
+- 9.16 The Council has also sought to provide support to affected businesses and to understand their business needs.
 Whilst a large portion of the Order Land is vacant and there are many derelict buildings, there are also businesses operating across the Order Land, as set out in the Order Schedule.
 The majority of the businesses within the Order Land are owner occupied where the freeholder also runs the business operating from their property.
 There are also a number of occupiers in some of the units which are separate to the freehold owner.
 This is set out in the Order Schedule.
-The Council is seeking to support all of the businesses as far as possible and has prepared a Business Charter to set out the assistance it can provide.

-- 8.17 The Council first prepared a Business Charter in early 2022, which was endorsed by the Council's Cabinet at its meeting on 9 February 2022 (report titled: Willenhall Framework Plan, 9 February 2022).
+The Council is seeking to support all of the businesses as far as possible and has prepared a Business Charter to set out the assistance it can provide. - 9.17 The Council first prepared a Business Charter in early 2022, which was endorsed by the Council's Cabinet at its meeting on 9 February 2022 (report titled: Willenhall Framework Plan, 9 February 2022).
 The report noted that the Business Charter could be further developed through dialogue with the affected businesses and this has been followed through and the Council published and shared with affected third parties an updated Business Charter in April/May 2023.
 The Business Charter has been updated and shared with affected businesses throughout the negotiation process since February 2022 and is also available on the Council's website.
-It has been sent to all freeholders and occupiers to ensure that everyone who might be affected is aware of the support which the Council can provide. - 8.18 As part of this support, the Council has dedicated its Business Growth Manager to helping provide support to affected business and the Business Growth Manager has sought to meet affected parties alongside and/or separately to Avison Young throughout the negotiation process.
-The Business Growth Manager also maintains a spreadsheet of available properties in the area which has been shared with affected parties as part of the negotiations and is regularly updated to seek to assist businesses who wish to move elsewhere to find alternative premises. - 8.19 The Business Charter sets out the relocation support provided by the Council including 1 to 1 support to all businesses who require it, tailored support to meet their needs, assisting in searching for new premises, facilitating introductions to local agents and reimbursing reasonable professional fees for affected third parties to appoint a surveyor and/or a local agent including support in finding an alternative premise.
-The Business Charter also sets out the wider support provided by the Business Growth Manager and his team, provides contact details of where to seek further help, and sets out an overview of the likely compensation under the statutory Compensation Code.
+It has been sent to all freeholders and occupiers to ensure that everyone who might be affected is aware of the support which the Council can provide. - 9.18 As part of this support, the Council has dedicated its Business Growth Manager to helping provide support to affected business and the Business Growth Manager has sought to meet affected parties alongside and/or separately to Avison Young throughout the negotiation process.
+The Business Growth Manager also maintains a spreadsheet of available properties in the area through desktop searches and physical walkovers of the area and this has been shared with affected parties as part of the negotiations and is regularly updated to seek to assist businesses who wish to move elsewhere to find alternative premises.

-8.20 The business support will continue alongside the making and progression of this Order.
+- 9.19 The Business Charter sets out the relocation support provided by the Council including 1 to 1 support to all businesses who require it, tailored support to meet their needs, assisting in searching for new premises, facilitating introductions to local agents and reimbursing reasonable professional fees for affected third parties to appoint a surveyor and/or a local agent including support in finding an alternative premise.
+The Business Charter also sets out the wider support provided by the Business Growth Manager and his team, provides contact details of where to seek further help, and sets out an overview of the likely compensation under the statutory Compensation Code. - 9.20 In addition to the Business Charter and support provided by the Business Growth Manager, the Council has recently appointed property consultants Avison Young to carry out a further review of the current industrial market including a review of the supply of industrial properties to seek to provide further assistance to businesses that may be affected by the delivery of the Scheme. - 9.21 The business support that is being provided by the Council will continue alongside the progression of this Order.